mentat-collective/MathBox.cljs/README.md

 makes it easy to define MathBox constructions inside of a user interface built with ClojureScript.

+Visit the [Demo index][demo-index-url] for a tour of everything `MathBox.cljs` can do.
+These demos are also hosted at https://mathbox.org.

 ## Quickstart

 Install `MathBox.cljs` into your ClojureScript project using the instructions at